Sarbi

 Sarbi (11 September 2002 – 27 March 2015) was an Australian special forces explosives detection dog that spent almost 14 months missing in action (MIA) in Afghanistan having disappeared during an ambush on 2 September 2008.
 Sarbi was later rediscovered by an American soldier, and was reunited with Australian forces pending repatriation to Australia.
-Her name is sometimes spelled 'Sabi'.

 Background

 Sarbi was a female black Labrador Retriever Newfoundland cross trained in explosives detection.
 For her role in Afghanistan, Sarbi was trained to detect improvised explosive devices (IEDs) in Orūzgān Province.
 Contradictory reports at the time of her discovery put Sarbi's age at either four or ten years old.
 Sarbi had previously been used by the Incident Response Regiment during the 2006 Commonwealth Games held in Melbourne, Australia, before being deployed to Afghanistan as part of the Australian Army's Operation Slipper.
 Operation Slipper was the name of Australian military's part during the War in Afghanistan, in which a Taliban insurgency is fighting forces of the International Security Assistance Force.
 When she disappeared, Sarbi was in her second tour of duty in Afghanistan, having previously been deployed in 2007.